nvtarakanadh/jeeva.ai_backend/README.md

 ### CORS Configuration

 The backend is configured to allow requests from the frontend.
-Update `CORS_ALLOWED_ORIGINS` in your `.env` file to include your frontend URL.
+Update `CORS_ALLOWED_ORIGINS` in your `.env` file to include your frontend URL (e.g., `https://jeeva-tech.vercel.app` for production).

 ## Development